andreshojna/openGL/README.md

     * Color is in the vertex buffer
     * Position is in the vertex buffer
   *Index buffer: 2 quads: 12 indices

+## Vertex color
+Add color values to our vertex buffer: now it will have vertices position and color.